Zeros and Polynomial Graphs | Lesson 3 of 7: HSA.APR

 By the end of this lesson, you should be able to:

-2. Determine multiplicity of each zero and explain crossing vs. bouncing behavior
+2. Find multiplicity and explain crossing vs. bouncing

-3. Describe end behavior using the leading term (degree and leading coefficient)
+3. Describe end behavior from the leading term

 Grade 9 Algebra | HSA.APR.B.3